DEV6hub/Angular-6-Course-Files/README.md

 The json server will serve rest api's to be used for Shirtastic.It will run on localhost:3000.Go to folder JSON Server.

-Run below commands for the middleware server.
+Run below commands for the server.
 `json-server --watch db.json`
 `json-server --watch tshirts.json --port 4000`